 At Step Up, I could practice being myself again with others, as I emerged from my struggles with mental illness.
 The positive interaction shifted my focus from profound isolation to being with others again.
 I felt a sense of community in the groups I attended.
 It reminded me of my high school days when I was familiar and joined with my peers.

 Step Up provides a creative and learning environment that helps keep me focused on my recovery and my potential.
 Now I am continuing with my healing and feel motivated to take on new challenges in the community.

 I am pursuing educational goals and interests as I balance my life with other community involvement.
 Over the years, the social support at Step Up has made my reintegration strong and viable.

-If you, or somebody you care about, suffer with a mental illness, consider Step Up on Second.
+If you, or somebody you care about, suffer with a mental illness, consider Step Up.
 It helped me and it can help.

 Evelyn’s untreated mental illness caused her to believe that the city bus on which she rode all night was her home.

 After many months of careful relationship building, Evelyn finally allowed Step Up staff to show her one of the permanent supportive home units it develops and operates.
 Evelyn looked around and, exhausted, lay down on the bed.
 She fell sound asleep and rested safely and comfortable for the first time in decades.

 Evelyn accepted the opportunity to make this Step Up apartment her new home.
 Since then, Evelyn has been surrounded by the supportive services and human relationships so important to sustaining long term housing for her.
 Evelyn’s overall health has dramatically improved, and she is a valued participant in the Step Up kitchen as part of the Vocational program.
 Says Evelyn, ”This is MY HOME, and I love it!”